maxja/qRPC/README.md

 There are quite a few stages to accomplish.
-Beacuse of we use gRPC as a reference point, the esiest part is to implement dummy client-server, and then change adopt it for message broker, one at first, and next the rest.
+Beacuse of we use gRPC as a reference point, the esiest part is to implement simple echo client-server, and then change adopt it for message broker, one at first, and next the rest.

+### Stages

+1. Implement gRPC based Echo Client-Server;
+2. Identify abstraction complexity to implement Client and Server.